lee2sman/dotfiles/README.md

 ### Essential programs for me

+Keep in mind I'm an artist, not a developer.
+I write text most days, work oncreative coding and interactive and web-based art, build sites, create tools, read, make music, etc.

 - ```nvim``` the Neovim text editor.
 I use this every day.
 - ```z``` directory jumping navigation.
 I use this instead of ```cd``` much of the time.
 - ```tldr``` command line helper which lists how to use most command line software.